fleetwoodmac/FUSEless-Mount-macOS/README.md

 For Borg, see their docs for `borg mount` [here](https://borgbackup.readthedocs.io/en/stable/usage/mount.html).
 Vorta is unforunately not available for Alpine Linux officially.

 ### Manually Mounting
 If you choose not to make a mount script, you can just use the terminal inside the VM (QTerminal from the menu button) and mount via command line as you normally would.
-See the docs linked above.
+See the docs linked above. **Make sure to run all commands as sudo, or you may get permissions errors.**

 ### Copying files to the host